Home » EYE on the UN » UN 101 » UN Authority Figures

 UN Authority Figures

 Mission of the Committee on Information: "...To promote the establishment of a new, more just and more effective world information and communication order intended to strengthen peace and international understanding and based on the free circulation and wider and better-balanced dissemination of information and to make recommendations thereon to the General Assembly."
-(Committee on Information web-site, "Background Information")
+(Committee on Information website, "About the Committee")

 Libya's Record on Freedom of Information: